QAston/md-wiki-public/software-eng/tools/vscode.md

             - devenv-build: FROM devenv stage, runs the build command
             - deployment: FROM deploymentcontainer, copy build results from devenv-build
     - `workspaceFolder` path to source code in the container
-    - `userEnvProbe` setting chooses which env variables should be loaded by vscode, with a choice of login/interactive shell available, so if nix is set as login shell it should use nix?
+    - `userEnvProbe` setting chooses which env variables should be loaded by vscode, with a choice of login/interactive shell available (loginInteractiveShell is the default), so if nix is set as login shell it should use nix?
     - uses either a Dockerfile, docker-compose.yml or a base image to specify which container to run
         - `image` - name of existing image
         - `build.dockerfile` - path to dockerfile, build with `build.context` path and `build.args` args and `build.cacheFrom` cache